HEARTS: A Holistic Framework for Explainable, Sustainable and Robust Text Stereotype Detection: Methodology

-\paragraph{Dataset Creation} We create the Expanded Multi-Grain Stereotype Dataset (EMGSD) by incorporating additional data derived from the \href{https://github.com/katyfelkner/winoqueer}{WinoQueer} and \href{https://github.com/google-research-datasets/seegull}{SeeGULL} datasets.
-Before merging data sourced from each of these datasets into MGSD, we perform a series of filtering and augmentation procedures by leveraging LLMs, with the full prompts and process shown in \ref{app:EMGSDcreation}, which includes a manual review of the final dataset.
-This approach results in the creation of the Augmented WinoQueer (AWinoQueer) and Augmented SeeGULL (ASeeGULL) datasets and intends to align the structure of data with the original MGSD dataset, which is equally balanced between text instances marked as "stereotype", "neutral" and "unrelated".
+We create the Expanded Multi-Grain Stereotype Dataset (EMGSD) by incorporating additional data derived from the \href{https://github.com/katyfelkner/winoqueer}{WinoQueer} and \href{https://github.com/google-research-datasets/seegull}{SeeGULL} datasets.
+Before merging data sourced from each of these datasets into MGSD, we perform a series of filtering and augmentation procedures by leveraging LLMs, as shown in \textbf{Figure \ref{fig:flowchart}} below, with additional details including the full prompts used in \ref{app:EMGSDcreation}.
+This process includes a manual review of the final dataset.
+Our approach results in the creation of the Augmented WinoQueer (AWinoQueer) and Augmented SeeGULL (ASeeGULL) datasets and intends to align the structure of data with the original MGSD dataset, which is equally balanced between text instances marked as "stereotype", "neutral" and "unrelated".
 We retain original instances of stereotypical text from each source dataset, which have been previously crowd-sourced and validated by human annotators in their creation.
 The final EMGSD has a sample size of 57,201, representing an increase of 5,334 (10.3\%) compared to the original MGSD dataset, with a full set of Exploratory Data Analysis (EDA) shown in \ref{app:EMGSDEDA}.
 The dataset is structured to support binary and multi-class sentence level stereotype classification.
 In order to validate the composition of EMGSD, we develop a series of binary sentence-level stereotype classification models.
 For this purpose, we divide the dataset into training and testing sets using an 80\%/20\% split, with stratified sampling based on binary categories.